lsst-dm/dmtn-094/index.rst

 OAuth2 is a framework that enables users to authorize applications to retrieve information, either in the form of a token or through the use of a token, about the user from an identity provider.
-An identity provider may be Google, Github or an institution.
-Typically, institutions themselves do not implement OAuth 2.0 interfaces, but do implement interfaces with Shibboleth and SAML.
+An identity provider may be Google, GitHub, or an institution.
+Typically, institutions themselves do not implement OAuth 2.0 interfaces, but they do implement interfaces with Shibboleth and SAML.

 OAuth 2.0 specifies how you may ask for information about a user.
 It also specifies a method, through tokens, which a service may use to request and validate information about the user.
 OAuth